I'm in the military. Can a debt collector have my security clearance revoked if I fall behind on paying my debt?

-Under the Fair Debt Collection Practices Act (FDCPA), a debt collector is generally not permitted to share information about your debt without your permission with a third party, such as a security manager or your chain of command.
+Under the Fair Debt Collection Practices Act (FDCPA), a debt collector is generally not permitted to share information about your debt with a third party, such as a security manager or your chain of command, unless you provide permission.

 If you're having a problem with a debt collector, contact your local JAG office for more information.
-To find your JAG Legal Assistance Office, use the locator.
-You also may be able to get assistance with managing your finances and developing a plan to help you deal with your debt from a local military Personal Financial Manager.
+To find your JAG Legal Assistance Office, .
+You also may be able to get assistance with managing your finances and developing a plan to help you deal with your debt from a local military .

 If you believe a debt collector has inappropriately shared debt information or if you have an issue with a consumer financial product or service, you can also submit a complaint with the CFPB online or by calling (855) 411-CFPB (2372).
 We'll forward your complaint to the company and work to get a response from them.